 Please feel free to express yourself, your opinion counts too, I have had my say, now it’s your turn.

-We will not post comments that are intended to lure people to other websites or blogs, if you want to promote your site find another way to do it.
+We will not post comments that are intended to lure people to other websites or blogs (its called fishing), if you want to promote your site find another way to do it.